dkowsikpai/dkowsikpai/README.md

 ### Hi there 👋

 I'm [Kowsik Nandagopan D](https://portfolio.dkowsikpai.vercel.app/), fervid in full-stack development and mobile development.
 Data Analyst with demonstrable experience in machine learning and data analysis.
-Currently, pursuing B.Tech in Computer Science at [Government Engineering College, Thrissur](http://gectcr.ac.in/)
+Completed B.Tech in Computer Science from [Government Engineering College, Thrissur](http://gectcr.ac.in/).
+Currently, pursuing M.Tech in Computer Science and Engineering from [IIT Gandhinagar](https://iitgn.ac.in/)

 <!--
 **dkowsikpai/dkowsikpai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.